 There’s no doubt that a strong social presence is critical for any nonprofit.
 Apart from ads, these platforms allow you to tell your story and spread the word, engage supporters, and drive traffic to your website.

-However, while everyone is focused on strengthening the brand’s social presence, they overlook the social identities of the people that make up the cause.
+However, while everyone is focused on strengthening the brand’s social presence, they overlook the social identities of the people that make up the brand.

 Organizations can sometimes ignore the potential of a strong social presence for their staffers or supporters.